FACTBOX-Travel bans issued in reaction to Ebola

 * Refinery's fuel production at least 50 pct capacity -trade

 The World Health Organization has recommended against any general ban on travel or trade with the West African countries that have been affected by the epidemic.
 The three countries most affected by the virus are Guinea, Liberia and Sierra Leone.
-There were a small number of cases in both Senegal and Nigeria, but the WHO declared Senegal Ebola-free on Oct.
+There were a small number of cases in Senegal, Nigeria and Mali.
+The WHO declared Senegal Ebola-free on Oct.
 18 and declared Nigeria Ebola-free on Oct.
-20.
+19.

 What follows is a list of travel bans imposed by various countries: